 Cataracts develop with time as proteins and fibers within your lens break down and clump together, causing blurry vision.
 A cataract can feel like you’re looking out of a foggy or frosty window.

-You may see fine when a cataract initially develops, but vision worsens with time.
+You may see fine when a cataract develops, but vision worsens with time.
 When cataracts significantly affect your vision, cataract surgery is usually the only way to restore your sight.

 Cataract Surgery

 Cataract surgery is a procedure for replacing your clouded lens with an artificial lens, providing clearer vision.
-Your doctor makes a small incision in the front of the eye to access the lens, using specialized instruments to break the lens apart and easily remove it.
+Your doctor makes a small incision in the front of the eye to access the lens, using specialized instruments to break it apart and easily remove it.
 Your doctor then inserts your artificial lens, improving your vision.

 When Is Blurry Vision a Concern?